antor44/livestream_video/README.md

 python playlist4whisper.py

-Local audio/video file must be with full path or if the file is in the same directory preceded with './'
+Local audio/video files must be referenced with the full file path.
+Alternatively, if the file is in the same directory, it can be referenced with './' preceding the file name.

 *For help with options, see the livestream_video.sh section.